nci/scores/docs/contributing.md

 A github ticket should be created explaining the metric which is being implemented and why it is useful.

-## Development process for a correction or improvement
+## Development Process for a Correction or Improvement

 Merge requests addressing documentation changes, tutorial improvements, corrections to code or improvements (e.g. performance enhancements, improvements to error messages, greater flexibility) require only a github ticket explaining the goals of the merge request.
 Merge requests will still undergo both a technical code review and a scientific code review to ensure that the merge request maintains or improves the coding and scientific integrity while achieving the goals set out in the ticket.
 These are outlined further below.

-## Setting up for development
+## Setting up for Development

 There are many ways to set up a development environment, most of which should be okay to adopt.
 This document sets out just one possible way.
 Conda based virtual environments are also suitable.